nlathia/kettle-templates/pyenv-aws-lambda/README.md

 # pyenv-aws-lambda

-Create an AWS Lambda function in Go using the [kettle-cli](https://github.com/operatorai/kettle-cli):
+Create an AWS Lambda function in Python using the [kettle-cli](https://github.com/operatorai/kettle-cli):

 ```bash
 ❯ kettle create pyenv-aws-lambda
 ```